Recife, Brazil - Churches, Brazilian BBQ, and Art

 Discover Colonial Brazil in Recife and nearby Olinda and step back in time along narrow, winding streets amid meticulously restored homes, churches, and lovely plazas. — Regent

 We docked at Porto do Recife Cruise Terminal at 0900 on a partly sunny Sunday (January 19th).
-Recife is the fourth largest metro area in Brazil with a population of about 3.7 million, so we are talking big city.
-Lots of skyscrapers lined the coastline and many more are under construction.
+Recife is the fourth-largest metro area in Brazil, with a population of approximately 3.7 million, so we are talking about a big city.
+Lots of skyscrapers lined the coastline, and many more are under construction.

 We took the included tour, Recife, Olinda, and the Brennand Institute.
 The highlights included: